Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 MÉDOC/MOULIS/LISTRAC

 Maucaillou - big surprise!
 Very powerful on the nose and palate with ripe fruit everywhere.
-Long on the palate with fine aftertaste.
+Long on the palate with a fine aftertaste.
 89-90p.

 Chasse-Spleen and Poujeaux - two sappy and well-structured wines with fine tannin grip and considerable depth.
 88p.